Women in Texas government: Legislative Branch

-Two of the longest serving and highest ranking women in the Texas Legislative Branch are Judith Zaffirini (Democrat) and Senfronia Thompson (Democrat).
+Two of the longest-serving and highest-ranking women in the Texas Legislative Branch are Judith Zaffirini (Democrat) and Senfronia Thompson (Democrat).
 Zaffirini is the longest-serving and highest-ranking female and Hispanic senator.
 She has served 19 sessions in the Texas Senate, first winning election as the District 21 senator to the 1987 70th Legislature.
-She was the first Mexican American woman to be elected to the Senate and to serve as President Pro Tempore of the Senate, and she is currently the second highest-ranking senator overall.
+She was the first Mexican American woman to be elected to the Senate and to serve as President Pro Tempore of the Senate, and she is currently the second-highest-ranking senator overall.
 In the House of Representatives, Senfronia Thompson is the longest-serving woman and African American legislator in the history of the Texas Legislature.
 Thompson first won election to the 63rd Legislature in 1972 and has served a total of 25 terms in office.
 She currently represents northeast Houston in District 141 and is Dean of the House of Representatives.

-Zaffrini in particular has gained recognition for being a particularly effective legislator during her long tenure.
-Zaffrini has cast more consecutive votes than any other state or national legislator in America.
+Zaffirini in particular has gained recognition for being a particularly effective legislator during her long tenure.
+Zaffirini has cast more consecutive votes than any other state or national legislator in America.
 In 2017, she was recognized for casting her 60,000th consecutive vote during the 85th Texas Legislature, and as of 2021, she has cast 67,923 votes.
 Zaffirini has a 100% perfect attendance record for Senate votes other than when she joined the Democratic Party's attempt to break Senate quorum in 2003 and refused to vote on a redistricting bill.
 In addition to casting the most votes of any Texas legislator, Zaffirini has also passed the most bills of any Texas legislator in state history.
 As of the end of the 87th Legislature in 2021, she has passed a total of 1,262 bills and 38 substantive resolutions.
 In the 85th Legislature, Zaffirini passed a personal record high 108 bills, despite serving in a Republican-majority chamber and needing signatures from a Republican governor.
 In the 87th Legislature, Zaffirini passed 106 bills, making her the legislator with the most bills passed for the fourth consecutive session.